 Here are some of our previous residencies:

-Using her interest in urban ecologies as a starting point for image making, Celeste gathered inspiration from commons and shared spaces, visualising links, knots, fences and connections.
+Using their interest in urban ecologies as a starting point for image making, Celeste gathered inspiration from commons and shared spaces, visualising links, knots, fences and connections.

 Mysterious and ambiguous, Joanna’s work depicts enigmatic dreamscapes using rich textures and colours, mirrored motifs and partially figurative scenes.
 Starting as ink and watercolour paintings, Joanna’s riso prints retain the texture and colour of her original artwork.